pog301/ENGI301/project_01/README.md

               This contains a file with the main code for the project as well as a file to configure the pins and another one to run it.
               2.2.2) p_01_other
               This contains some additional files developed for the project which are called within the main project file.
-      Any other file implemented for the project but not found within "project_01_python" can be found within the python file in the main GitHub       repository.
+      The other files implemented for the project but not found within "project_01_python" (button.py and servo.py) can be found within their respective subfolders in the python folder in        my main GitHub repository.
+Note: This repository is a work in progress and many of the files within the python repository are unfinished or not well done; only use the files needed for this project as mentioned above.

 Software Build and Operation Instructions: